-The vendor program will be discontinued as of May 30, 2014.
-Due to lack of space!
-Information will be posted here if and when we will resume the program.
+The vendor program was discontinued as of May 30, 2014 due to lack of space.
+Information will be posted here if and when the program is resumed.

-Distribution of Literature: Posters may be dropped off in Student Life, building one, room 206.
+Posters may be dropped off in Student Life, building one, room 206 (the student resource center).
 We have 7 bulletin boards.
 Other departments have their own boards.

 First Amendment freedom of the press is applicable to the campus of Lane Community College.
 Therefore, both student and off-campus publications and the distribution of these publications are protected on the main campus and outreach centers.
 Distribution may be restricted only if it can be shown that such activity would cause a disturbance or disruption of normal college activities.

 The following guidelines have been established regarding the posting and distribution of posters, bulletins, circulars, and other publicity materials at Lane.
 These guidelines do not necessarily imply approval of views that may be contained in such materials by either the college or the student body.

 Authorization for the posting of materials other than as indicated in the following items must be obtained from the director of Student Life and Leadership Development or the designated building supervisor at outreach centers.
 Once authorized, the distribution will take place in the prescribed locations on campus; should not disrupt the normal operation of the institution; and should not cause a litter problem on the campus.
 These guidelines will be followed at all Lane locations.
 Posters, circulars, bulletins, and other publicity material may be posted on designated bulletin boards only.

 Reader boards may be used in concourse areas and in the cafeteria

 Distribution of newspapers, handbills and other printed materials shall be restricted to specific areas on the main campus designated by the director of Student Life and Leadership Development, and to those areas of outreach centers so designated by the building administrator

 Materials may not be posted on doors or windows except for student elections (outlined below)